cecilia-balocchi/WASABI/README.md

 To explore multiple initializations, we can use `WASABI_multistart`.
-We can also use the `mini.batch` option, to run the algorithm on a subset of the data (for example: 150).
+We can also use the `mini.batch` option, to run the algorithm on a subset of the mcmc draws (for example: 250).
 When using `mini.batch` it’s advisable to reduce the number of `max.iter` (for example to 10) and allow a small number of `extra.iter` that are run with the full dataset after the mini-batch part.
 This allows to allocate each MCMC sample in `cls.draw` to one of the particles/regions of attractions, and for the algorithm to stabilize after using mini-batch.

 Note, the multi-core option relies on `parallel::mclapply` which only works on MacOS and Linux.
 When running `WASABI_multistart` on Windows